omar0ali/todos-cli/README.md

 Available Commands:
   add         add a task
-  completion  Generate the autocompletion script for the specified shell help        Help about any command remove      removing a task from a list show        Showing the list of tasks
+  assign      Assign a new status to a task by its ID completion  Generate the autocompletion script for the specified shell help        Help about any command remove      removing a task from a list show        Display the list of tasks

 Flags:
   -h, --help      help for todos
   -v, --verbose   show debug messages

 Use "todos [command] --help" for more information about a command.
 ```